hypergig/robo-jenkins/README.md

 # robo-jenkins
-Using docker to hyper modularize Jenkins.
-Currently installs a docker 1.12.3 client from get.docker.com
+Using docker to hyper modularize Jenkins

 ## Stay tuned!
 Robo-jenknins is underdevelopment and is considered only a POC as of now

 ## What works?
 * Boilerplate dockerized Jenkins master